Colsarcol/AskAGirlOut/README.md

 During your time in CS 360 with Dr. Huang at The University of Tennessee, he asks someone to come up to the whiteboard and write a program on how to ask a girl out.
 My original whiteboard implementation was in Python, the code was simple, exit(); well challenge accepted.

 ## Usage
 This program requires Python 3 or higher.
+We also use Gmail SMTP to send notification and confirmation emails.

 (Note if you are using **Hydra at UTK**, make sure to run **python setshell.py** first, then run **python -V** to make sure you are on python 3.X.X)